onnx/tutorials/PyTorchCustomOperator/README.md

   <br />             - a combination of existing ONNX ops
   <br />              or
   <br />              - a custom ONNX Operator
-  - [3](#step3) - Adding the custom operator implementation and registering it in ONNX Runtime
+  - [3](#step3) - Adding the custom operator implementation and registering it in ONNX Runtime (required only if using a custom ONNX op in step 2)

 <a name="step1"></a>
 ### Implement the Custom Operator